 Zorn has the support of seattle including Pete Carroll.
 Zorn has a proven track record of being an assistant coaching and driving quarterbacks like Matt Hasslebeck and Joe Flacco to success in the NFL.
 His west coast style of offense should benefit both the quarterback and the running game as well.
 His quarterback Brandon Silvers has significant experience at the AAF level of professional play, with starts and wins under his belt.

 HOU Roughnecks: June Jones

 Jones has experience with the run and shoot offense and/or spread attack in the NFL and has the best quarterback I believe in the XFL.
-Interestingly there was a rift between him and his coach Jerry Glanville, however Glanville is not coaching in this league.
+Interestingly there was a rift between him and his coach Jerry Glanville, who is the defensive coordinator of the Tampay Bay Vipors.

 LA Wildcats: Winston Moss